 Pressure vessel manufacturing: 7018 welding rods are suitable for important structures built with carbon steel or low-alloy steel and ship A, B, D, E grade steel, such as boilers, pressure vessels, etc. These welding rods can provide high-quality weld joints to meet the requirements of use in high-pressure environments.

-Construction machinery maintenance: 7018 welding rods are also commonly used in the maintenance of construction machinery such as bulldozers, agricultural equipment and mining equipment.
+Construction machinery maintenance: 7018 welding rods are also commonly used in the maintenance of construction machinery such as bulldozers, agricultural equipment, and mining equipment.
 Its efficient welding performance and good forming effect make the welding process more convenient and reliable.

-Pipeline engineering: In the oil, gas and chemical industries, 7018 welding rods are used for pipeline welding.
+Pipeline engineering: In the oil, gas, and chemical industries, 7018 welding rods are used for pipeline welding.
 Its low hydrogen potassium type coating and moisture absorption resistance ensure the stability and reliability of the welded joints.

-What is the Difference Between 7014 and 7018 Welding Rod?
+What is the Difference Between 7014 and 7018 Welding Rods?

 1. Coating Composition and Type